MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 This workshop will discuss approaches and guidelines for creating map figures for academic books and journals.
 We'll use QGIS to illustrate one workflow in a graphical GIS.
 This general workflow can be applied to other graphical GIS programs or even programming environments.

+## Prerequisites
-In this workshop, I will assume you have an introductory understanding of common spatial data formats (raster and vector, specifically), desktop GIS in general, and QGIS specifically.
+In this workshop, I will assume you have An introductory understanding of:
+* Common spatial data formats (raster and vector, specifically)
+* Desktop GIS in general, and QGIS specifically.
 My [Intro to Desktop GIS with QGIS Workshop](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS) is a good introduction or resource if you need a refresher.

-Prepare for this workshop:
+## Prepare for this workshop:
 * Download and install [QGIS](https://qgis.org/) - a free and open source GIS that works on Windows, Mac, and Linux
 * Download the workshop data from the [online repository](https://ucdavis.app.box.com/folder/123942289025) - note that you can download a zip of the folder's contents by clicking on the 3 dots button in the upper right corner.
 You do not need to be a UC Davis affiliate to download this data.

 # Introduction
+When you're flipping through a book or journal article, you probably look at the pictures first.
+Because figures draw our attention, they can be an incredibly important tool for conveying the message of your text.
+Communicating clearly within the restrictions of map figures require a specific set of skills that is a little different from making larger maps.

 How are map figures different from other maps you might make?
 * resticted size
 * restricted color pallette
+* limited in number
 * citations & license for data you use

-**KEY CONCEPTS:**
+**Key Concepts:**
 * MINIMIZE!
 Keep only what's absolutely necessary
 * What do I want my reader to learn from this map?
 How does it support the claims I make in my text?
 * Does my map communicate well?

+In this workshop, we'll learn strategies and steps to take in making map figures for publications.

 ------------------------------------------------------------------------------------------------------------------------
 # Steps in Making a Map for a Journal Figure